tinacms/tina.io/content/docs/graphql/client.md

 import { client } from '../pathToTina/.tina/client'

 // Use the client to perform data fetching
-// Here, is grabs a single "post" item const myPost = await client.queries.postWithAuthor({
+// Here, it fetches a single "post" item const myPost = await client.queries.postWithAuthor({
   relativePath: 'HelloWorld.md',
 })